-7[°] There is apparently no Tucker Act damage remedy for violations of Fifth Amendment due process: Scheafnocker v.
+^{8.} There is apparently no Tucker Act damage remedy for violations of Fifth Amendment due process: Scheafnocker v.
 C.I.R.
 642 F.3d 426, 434 (3d Cir.
 2011); Smith v.
 U.S., 51 Fed.
 Cl.
 36, 38 (2001).
-Perhaps a "takings" claim could be maintained, but it would face the assertion that Congress had excluded that remedy, by providing an exclusive avenue of appeal from a "final" decision. §202(a)(1)(B).
+Perhaps a "takings" claim could be maintained, but it would face the assertion that Congress had excluded that remedy, by providing an exclusive avenue of appeal from a "final" decision.
+202(a)(1)(B).
 Nor would there be a likely remedy under the Federal Tort Claims Act.
 See U.S. v.
-Gaubert, 499 U.S. 319 (1991).
-The Act contains an exception for "discretionary functions", even if the discretion is abused.
-28 U.S.C. §2680(a).

 Note that none of these problems would arise if the company were simply put into judicial bankruptcy proceedings, as in fact was Lehman Brothers.
-And it is hard to find actual disasters occasioned by the Lehman process itself-as opposed to the shock to the markets that the Government wasn't coming to the rescue as it had with Bear Stearns.8 There are desirable adjustments to the Bankruptcy Code that could somewhat reduce spillover effects in such cases.
-But if the Dodd-Frank procedure meets Constitutional requirements, there isn't much left of the Due Process Clause for financial companies.
+And it is hard to find actual disasters occasioned by the Lehman process itself-as opposed to the shock to the markets that the government was not coming to the rescue, as it had with Bear Stearns.9 There are desirable adjustments to the Bankruptcy Code that could somewhat reduce spillover effects in such cases.
+But if the Dodd-Frank procedure meets constitutional requirements, there is not much left of the Due Process Clause for financial companies.